smoca-ag/m5stack_co2_sensor/Readme.md

 1. Install [Platformio IDE](https://platformio.org/platformio-ide) or [PlatformIO Core](https://docs.platformio.org/en/latest/core/installation.html) to use another IDE
 2. Open the `co2-sensor` project folder
-3. Run `pio lib install` to install project dependencies
-4. Flash the `main.cpp` script to your M5 Stack Core2 with `pio run -t upload --upload-port {your_device}`.
+3. Flash the `main.cpp` script to your M5 Stack Core2 with `pio run -t upload --upload-port {your_device}`.
 You can see a list of your devices with `pio device list`.
+Dependencies are installed automatically.

 ## Usage